Longquanyi, Chengdu: Tourism

 Longquanyi district is one of the most popular places to travel in Sichuan.
-Half of the area is mountainous with most of the land devoted to peach orchards.
-In spring, the mountains take on the pink glory of peach blossoms.
-Longquanyi District is also the home of all kinds of fruits.
-Famous fruits include grapes, peaches and Loquat fruit.
+There are many famous tourist attractions in Longquanyi District.There is a representative Luodai town.
+Luodai Town is located in the eastern suburbs of Chengdu, north of Longquanyi District, known as the first Hakka ancient town in Western China, and is also known as "the world's Luodai, the eternal Hakka".
+Luodai Town has a long history, and according to legend, it became a street in the Han Dynasty, named "Wanjing Street".

 Climate

 Education

 Longquanyi district is to home to the "Golden Phoenix" project – where junior high school students get free housing, school uniforms and a food allowance, and attend an urban boarding school.

 As of November 2007, more than 3,000 students have already moved from their mountain villages to the city for their educations, almost two-thirds of them subsidized by the government.
 The district government has already spent 14.5 million yuan on the project, and will spend another 160 million.

 Forty-two percent of the district is located in the poor, mountainous parts of Sichuan province.
 In 2006, all middle schools and high schools located in the poor regions were closed down, and the students transferred to central, urban schools.
 Many of the students' parents moved to town as well, and took jobs in the city.